Free-energy variations for determinantal 2D plasmas with holes: Mean-field considerations

 Let $\bw_1,\ldots,\bw_M$ be $M$ points in the plane.
 We consider the mean-field energy functional

 for parameters $N>0,J>0,M\in \N$ and pinned charges $\bw_k\in \R^2, k= 1 \dots M$.
 The associated minimization problem is

-The extra parameter $J$ will be helpful because we will need later to consider ensembles with the same background charge density (set by the real parameter $N$ in front of the $|\bx|^2$ term from~\eqref{eq:Hamil}-~\eqref{eq:choice pot}) but different particle numbers (set by the number of terms in the sums of~\eqref{eq:Hamil}).
+For simplicity we do not indicate the extra parameter $J$ in the notation (it was set as $J=N$ in the previous sections).
+Varying $J$ will be helpful because we will need later to consider ensembles with the same background charge density (set by the real parameter $N$ in front of the $|\bx|^2$ term from~\eqref{eq:Hamil}-~\eqref{eq:choice pot}) but different particle numbers (set by the number $N$ of terms in the sums of~\eqref{eq:Hamil}).